nmadar-axw/dev-interview/README.md

 **Bonus round**:

+Design unit tests for the entire logic and/or an integration tests that goes through a complete flow of the application.
 Sketch an HTML + Javascript interface that can call and display the results from at least one endpoint.